w4k2/stream-learn/doc/index.rst

 `Getting started <install.html>`_
 ---------------------------------

-Information to install and usage of the package.
+A brief description of the installation process and basic usage of the module in a simple experiment.

 `API Documentation <api.html>`_
 -------------------------------

-The exact API of all functions and classes, as given in the docstring.
-The API documents expected types and allowed features for all functions, and all parameters available for the algorithms.
+Precise API description of all the classes and functions implemented in the module.

 `Examples <auto_examples/index.html>`_
 --------------------------------------

-A set of examples illustrating the use of the different algorithms.
+A set of examples illustrating the use of all module elements.

 See the `README <https://github.com/w4k2/stream-learn/blob/master/README.md>`_ for more information.